The diameter of random Schreier graphs

-The diameter of a multigraph equals the diameter of the underlying graph, so Theorem \ref{th:main} implies the corresponding version for random sets.\footnote{The distribution of random $k$-multisets is not the same as the distribution of random $k$-sets, but this is only a minor technical inconvenience.} We highlight the validity for all large $k$, for example $k= \lfloor n^\delta \rfloor$ with fixed $\delta>0$.
-In this case, we obtain that the diameter is bounded by $C \delta^{-1}$, where $C$ is an absolute constant.
+The diameter of a multigraph equals the diameter of the underlying graph, so Theorem \ref{th:main} implies the corresponding version for random sets.
+(The distribution of random $k$-multisets is not the same as the distribution of random $k$-sets, but this is only a minor technical inconvenience.)